 If no cause has been quickly identified, computed tomography (CT) or magnetic resonance imaging (MRI) of the head is done to check for a mass, bleeding, swelling, or other structural brain damage.

 If the cause is unclear after imaging tests or if meningitis or bleeding between the layers of tissue covering the brain (subarachnoid hemorrhage Subarachnoid Hemorrhage (SAH) A subarachnoid hemorrhage is bleeding into the space (subarachnoid space) between the inner layer (pia mater) and middle layer (arachnoid mater) of the tissues covering the brain (meninges)... read more ) is possible, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) may be done to withdraw a sample of cerebrospinal fluid.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) may be done to withdraw a sample of cerebrospinal fluid.
 The fluid is examined and analyzed to check for various causes.
 CT or MRI of the head is typically done before the spinal tap to determine whether pressure inside the skull (intracranial pressure) is increased—for example, by a tumor or bleeding within the brain (intracerebral hemorrhage).
 If pressure is increased, a spinal tap may be dangerous and should not be done.
 It could make the brain shift sideways and downward by rapidly reducing the pressure below the brain, and thus at least theoretically, cause or worsen brain herniation Herniation: The Brain Under Pressure .
 However, herniation after a spinal tap is relatively uncommon.
 If intracranial pressure is increased, it is monitored continuously, and measures to decrease it Treatment of increased pressure within the skull Stupor is unresponsiveness from which a person can be aroused only by vigorous, physical stimulation.
 Coma is unresponsiveness from which a person cannot be aroused and in which the person's... read more are taken.

 If doctors suspect the cause of impaired consciousness is seizures or if the cause is unclear after other tests are done, electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) may be done to check the brain’s electrical activity, which may be abnormal if the brain is not functioning normally.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) may be done to check the brain’s electrical activity, which may be abnormal if the brain is not functioning normally.
 Occasionally, EEG indicates that the person is having seizures even though the limbs are not jerking (a disorder called nonconvulsive status epilepticus Status epilepticus ).
 Sometimes, when a person who has behavior or psychiatric problems appears unresponsive, EEG with video monitoring is done in the hospital.
 This test is done to determine whether brain function is normal, Results of the test can help doctors identify the problem and treat it appropriately.

 Prognosis for Stupor and Coma